jmetancelin/jmetancelin.github.io/cv.md

     * ONERA : Optimisation and upscaling of a multi-GPU high order finite volumes research code based on a LES method for realistic aerodynamic profiles
     * ICMR et ATOS : Optimization of a GPU code for molecular systems study based on non covalent interactions in the context of genetic algorithm
     * CORIA : Preliminary study of GPU porting of the two-phase combustion code Yales2
+	* Maison de la Simulation : Design of an aggregation tool for renergy performances

 10/2015
 :     **Rapid Analytics and Model Prototyping**

-* *Deeplearning challenge for pollinating insects images using GPUs*
-* Laboratoire de l'Accélérateur Linéaire, University of Paris South and Musée National d'Histoire Naturelle
+:     *Deeplearning challenge for pollinating insects images using GPUs* :     Laboratoire de l'Accélérateur Linéaire, University of Paris South and Musée National d'Histoire Naturelle

 10/2011 -- 12/2014
 :   **PhD in Applied Mathematics**: